How to Draw in Linear & Atmospheric Perspective

 In atmospheric perspective, the farther away an object is, the contrast between it and the sky will decrease, and, the contrast within the object, meaning its texture, colors, and brightness values will decrease.
 Its color will shift toward the color of the sky.

-You can find MANY tutorials on perspective drawing and painting on my list of 20 best YouTube painting instructors.
+Drawing in perspective can be tricky to understand at start.
+Sometimes, video tutorials can be easier to understand.
+You can find MANY tutorials on perspective drawing and painting on my list of the best YouTube painting instructors.